-This is another family recipe handed down to us by Mr. HRK's cousin, Judy, and originated from Canberra I believe, but don't hold that against the recipe.
+This is a family recipe handed down to us by Mr. HRK's cousin, Judy, and originating from Canberra I believe.
 This always tastes great, and I think the secret ingredient in this recipe is the can of tomato soup.
 I always substitute fresh herbs instead of the dried ones, if I have them, and I generally do.
 This sauce is full of flavour and works really well layered in lasagne.
 I also generally add some finely chopped vegetables such as carrots, zucchini and celery to increase the amount of vegetables for the family.

 500g prime minced beef